changon/Chess/README.md

 When running, the java classpaths must be edited to its current directory, along with the jar of the dependency(ies).

 #Meta
 This is the initial version.
 The following versions updated with GA training options are defunct and not uploaded yet.

-Attempt #1 ANN.
-'crap code high school. java v.'
+Attempt #1 ANN February 2016.